Get Fucked: Release

 On 11 March 2022, lead single "Struck by Lightning" was released.
 On 5 May, the band announced the record would be titled Get Fucked, and that it would be released on 19 August 2022.
 A second single, "6L GTR", was released alongside the announcement.
 "I've Been Drunk in Every Pub in Brisbane" and "Out on the Street" were released on 11 July and 16 August 2022, respectively.
 Supporting the album release on 19 August, the band embarked on the Get Fucked Tour in September, alongside support acts Mean Jeans, the Prize and Aborted Tortoise.

 Reception

 According to Metacritic, Get Fucked has received "generally favourable reviews".

-Stuart Berman of Pitchfork wrote the album is "fast, crass, and loaded with more instantly quotable Aussie idioms than Crocodiles Dundee and Hunter put together", praising the band's evolution from their debut album two years prior.
+Stuart Berman of Pitchfork wrote the album is "fast, crass, and loaded with more instantly quotable Aussie idioms than Crocodile Dundee and Hunter put together", praising the band's evolution from their debut album two years prior.

-Andrew Stafford of The Guardian praised the album in a three star review, claiming "it’s tighter, with better playing and a tougher sound", but wrote it "lacks some of the naive charm that made their debut so endearing".
+Andrew Stafford of The Guardian praised the album in a three star review, claiming "it's tighter, with better playing and a tougher sound", but wrote it "lacks some of the naive charm that made their debut so endearing".
 Ali Shutler from NME similarly wrote Get Fucked was "faster, more furious and more direct than anything the Chats have done before".

 Track listing

-All tracks written by the Chats.
+All tracks are written by the Chats.